wp-plugins/goodreviews/readme.txt

 == Upgrade Notice ==

+= 1.0.4 =
+Upgrade to be able to retrieve titles by their Goodreads ID and to display author images.

 = 1.0.3 =
 Upgrade to fix a DIV issue that might cause conflicts with your theme or other plugins.